r00dY/ai-design-benchmark/README.md

 >
 > Section C provides a clean and organized design by separating the image and text effectively, which is typically a good practice in web design for both aesthetics and functionality.

+The reasoning is very bad and shows a lack of basic understanding of design harmony.

 ### Example 2

-Here's open.ai grid section.
-Obivously, section A is correct:
+Here's another one, a grid section from OpenAI website.
+Section A is correct, the rest has obvious design errors:

 ![Banner Section](./results/screenshots/3/A.png)
 ![Banner Section](./results/screenshots/3/B.png)